singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 ```
 Inspecting this further, we can see that some of these problems reduce.
 For example, makeChange(100 using 1  quarter) will equalmakeChange(75 using 0  quarters).
 This is because, if we must use exactly one quarter to make change for 100 cents, then our only remaining choices involve making change for the remaining 75 cents.

 We can apply the same logic tomakeChange(100 using  2  quarters), makeChange(100  using 3  quarters) andmakeChange(100 using  4  quarters).
-We have thus reduced the above state­ment to the following.
+We have thus reduced the above statement to the following.
 ```
 makeChange(100) = makeChange(100 using 0 quarters) +
                   makeChange(75 using 0 quarters) +